 Absolutely.
 All passengers travelling with Intrepid are required to purchase travel insurance before the start of your trip.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.
 Proof of travel insurance may be requested at Havana airport by immigration officials.
 Travellers failing to produce a valid document will be required to purchase a new policy at the airport, before being granted access to Cuba.

 For more information on insurance, please go to: Travel Insurance

-Please note these dates are for 2013.
-For a current list of public holidays go to: http://www.worldtravelguide.net/Cuba/public-holidays
+Please note these dates are for 2017.
+For a current list of public holidays in Cuba go to: http://www.worldtravelguide.net/cuba/public-holidays

 Intrepid is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
 It's important to remember that what may be acceptable behaviour, dress and language in your own country, may not be appropriate in another.
 Please keep this in mind while travelling.